mpalaka/cookie/chocochip-test.md

 completely white background.

 Now we must simply count the number of black objects.
 For this subtask, we use [Blob Detection](https://www.learnopencv.com/blob-detection-using-opencv-python-c/).
 A blob can be described as a group of connected pixels.
-Using the OpenCV class SimpleBlobDetector,
+Using the OpenCV class SimpleBlobDetector, we can detect blobs of certain properties in our image.
+For our purposes, we define a blob such that it need not be perfectly circular, may be concave(some dough might be covering the chocolate chip), and might be slightly elongated or oval shaped.

+Upon performing blob detection with fine tuned parameters on our image of only chocolate chips, a list of keypoints is returned.
+This list contains the centers of each of the blobs that are detected.
+Hence, we return the length of this list to get the number of chocolate chips.